drbean/edit/steve/adventure.md

 ### Example self-introduction

-Here is the IMRD report of the "adventure"  one of the authors wrote up using his mindmap.
+Here is the IMRAD report of the "adventure"  one of the authors wrote up using his mindmap.

 	Introduction